[Lens Review] The Incredible Helios 44-2 58mm f2

 Helios has the maximum aperture of f2, which would probably make you think it’s pretty ‘slow’.
 But on the contrary, for me, it’s as fast as my f1.4 Pentax lens.

-One thing I want to mention is the rather unusual focal length of 58mm since.
-Usually, the kit lens would be either the ‘nifty-fifty’ 50mm or 55mm.
+One thing I want to mention is the rather unusual focal length of 58mm.
+Usually, the kit lens of the era would be the ‘nifty-fifty’ 50mm.
 Perhaps 58mm has something to do with the production method or other technical reasons, but I have not found any reason for that particular number, so if you have something to add, give me a holler.

 Image Quality